vanAkim/IBM.Data.Science.Professional.Certificate/9-Capstone_Project/FinalProject/README.md

 ### 2. Pedestrian flows dataset

-Before continuing on the algorithmic step, the pedestrain flows dataset must be loaded.
+Before continuing on the algorithmic step, the pedestrian flows dataset must be loaded.

 Measurements are made out of 3136 counts in 96 differents streets over 5 years.
 After cleaning irrelevant values, and grouping by measurement addresses and years to get the median value, 79 data points remain.